APAO: Bridging the Training-Inference Gap in Generative Recommendation via Adaptive Prefix-Aware Optimization

 \subsection{Alignment and Ranking Optimization in Generative Models}

-In LLMs, preference alignment methods such as Reinforcement Learning from Human Feedback (RLHF)~\cite{christiano2017deep, ouyang2022training} align model behavior with human feedback through reward modeling.
-To improve stability and efficiency, Direct Preference Optimization (DPO)~\cite{rafailov2023DPO} and its extensions~\cite{azar2024general, ethayarajh2402kto} replace reinforcement learning with closed-form optimization.
-Several studies~\cite{chen2024SDPO, bai2024DMPO, wang2025msl} have refined the training objectives of GR to better align model optimization with recommendation goals.
-To address this, preference-based methods such as S-DPO~\cite{chen2024SDPO} and DMPO~\cite{bai2024DMPO} introduce ranking optimization stages to capture relative order information \textbf{at the whole-item or complete-text level}.
-Furthermore, MSL~\cite{wang2025msl} modifies the cross-entropy loss by masking invalid tokens in the softmax normalization to reduce noise from uninformative items.
+In LLMs, preference alignment methods such as Reinforcement Learning from Human Feedback (RLHF)~\cite{christiano2017deep, ouyang2022training} align model outputs with human preferences.
+To improve stability and efficiency, Direct Preference Optimization (DPO)~\cite{rafailov2023DPO} and its extensions~\cite{azar2024general, ethayarajh2024kto} replace reinforcement learning with closed-form optimization.
+Several studies~\cite{chen2024SDPO, bai2024DMPO, wang2025msl} refine GR training objectives to better align optimization with recommendation goals.
+Among them, preference-based methods such as S-DPO~\cite{chen2024SDPO} and DMPO~\cite{bai2024DMPO} introduce ranking optimization stages to capture relative order information \textbf{at the whole-item or complete-text level}.
+Furthermore, MSL~\cite{wang2025msl} modifies the cross-entropy loss by masking invalid tokens in the softmax normalization to reduce noise from uninformative tokens.

 Different from these studies that focus on coarse-grained item-level optimization, our work identifies a critical gap: the \textbf{prefix-level} training–inference inconsistency.
-Since generation proceeds in a strictly step-by-step manner, relying solely on full-text supervision neglects errors accumulated at intermediate decoding steps.
-We address this by introducing training objectives aligned with the inference process, which explicitly improve ranking capabilities across all decoding steps, from partial prefixes to full items.
+Due to the sequential nature of autoregressive decoding, relying solely on full-sequence supervision neglects errors accumulated at intermediate decoding steps.
+We address this by introducing training objectives aligned with the inference process, which explicitly improve ranking capabilities across all decoding steps, from partial prefixes to complete sequences.